 26. Irish Water Spaniel (An Spáinnéar Uisce)

-A retriever-type dog that was commonly used for hunting waterfowl, this medium-sized dog has a unique tightly curled coat in the shade of deep liver.
+A retriever-type dog that was commonly used for hunting waterfowl, the Irish Water Spaniel has a unique tightly curled coat in the shade of deep liver.

 They also have a characteristic rat-like tail.
 These dogs don’t come highly recommended for first-time owners due to their willful nature, although they can be rather affectionate.